micahwoods/micahwoods.github.io/_posts/2017-08-07-monthly-turfgrass-roundup.md

 Chris Tritabaugh wrote [about **Poa!**](https://www.hazeltinenational.com/turf-blog/poa) on the Hazeltine Turf Blog.
 In summary, "the careful exploitation of these differences between bentgrass and *Poa* are what leads to limited *Poa* in a bentgrass surface."

 Jason Haines asked how to get [more followers as a superintendent](http://www.asianturfgrass.com/2017-07-12-more-followers-as-supt-suggestion/).

-Not that he had any problem getting followers, as his account was one of the best.
+And he wonders if he can manipulate clipping yield to [reduce disease this September](http://www.turfhacker.com/2017/07/can-i-use-clipping-yield-to-prevent.html).

 As a [way to increase green speed, this makes no sense at all](http://www.asianturfgrass.com/2017-07-14-si-does-this-make-sense-to-you/).